Are There Accelerated MSN Programs?

 Elmhurst University

-The online master’s entry in nursing practice program at Elmhurst Univeristy is a rigorous, full-time nursing program.
+The online master’s entry in nursing practice program at Elmhurst University is a rigorous, full-time nursing program.
 Students are advised not to work during the 20-month duration of the program due to the demands of the curriculum.
-The coursework is completed online, with the exception of clinical experiences and one residency.
+The coursework is completed online, except for clinical experiences and one residency.
 Students can enhance their clinical knowledge and skills during this residency through hands-on learning in the state-of-the-art Simulation Center.

-This program is currently available for non-nurses in Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Missouri, New Mexico, Vermont, and Wisconsin.
-It is specifically designed for professionals seeking a second career who are looking to enroll in a fast-paced and immersive program.
+This program is specifically designed for professionals seeking a second career who are looking to enroll in a fast-paced and immersive program.
 Graduates of this program are eligible to sit for the NCLEX exam and are prepared for entry-level work as a clinical nurse leader.
 This program can also be a bridge to a doctor of nursing practice degree.

 • Location: Elmhurst, IL